 Psoriasis is an autoimmune skin disease causing the production of too many skin cells.
 This causes the development of red, scaly patches on the skin, known as plaques.

 Psoriasis is usually diagnosed by a doctor who will examine the skin and ask about your medical history.

 There is no cure for psoriasis, but there are a number of treatments that can help for symptomatic relief.
 These include:

 – Topical treatments such as creams and ointments that can help to control the symptoms.
-CANhaveTODAY’s soothing salves possess anti-inflammatory, antioxidant, moisturizing, and wound-healing properties, making them ideal choices for managing psoriasis symptoms.
+CANhaveTODAY’s soothing salves possess anti-inflammatory, antioxidant, moisturizing, and healing properties, making them ideal choices for managing psoriasis symptoms.

 – Light therapy, like ultraviolet B (UVB) light therapy and narrowband UVB light therapy, which can help to slow the growth of skin cells.

 – Systemic medications like oral medications and injections that help calm down inflammation.